|

 KOMINAMI Ichiro (小南一郎): Introduction

-KOMINAMI Ichiro: T‘ang 唐 -dynasty ch‘uan-ch‘i 伝奇 stories: From the narrative
+KOMINAMI Ichiro: T‘ang 唐 -dynasty ch‘uan-ch‘i 伝奇 stories: From the narrative locus to the written work

 KIM Moonkyong (金文京): The literature of Tun-huang 敦煌